CAMAU: Progression and Assessment in the Curriculum for Wales

 - CAMAU reported in depth on these matters to the Welsh Government in April 2018 (see above)

-- CAMAU team members have contributed through their reviews of research and international practice to the development of the ‘what matters’ statements which structure each of the six areas of learning and experience.
+- CAMAU team members contributed through their reviews of research and international practice to the development and definition of the ‘What Matters’ statements which structure each of the six areas of learning and experience.

-- Curricular documentation, structured in these ways, is now being finalised for publication and engagement with teachers across Wales in April 2019
+Curricular documentation, informed and structured in these ways, is now being finalised for publication and engagement with teachers across Wales in April 2020.

-In the current phase of the project, CAMAU researchers are gathering information from young people, teachers and policy makers to deepen our understanding of the processes of change and widening the empirical evidence base for our understanding of progression in each area of the curriculum.
-When this evidence has been collected and analysed, the CAMAU team will share feedback from teachers and children and young people with the Welsh Government to inform further development of the curriculum.
+In the current phase of the project, CAMAU researchers are gathering information from young people, teachers and policy makers to deepen understanding of the processes of sustainable change and widening the empirical evidence base for our understanding of progression in each area of the curriculum.
+When this evidence has been collected and analysed, the CAMAU team will share feedback from teachers and children and young people with the Welsh Government to inform teacher engagement with and further development of the curriculum in the next phase of the programme and to identify implications for professional learning.

-The impact has been strengthened by the influence of membership of UofG researchers on key national policy committees:
+The impact of CAMAU on development in Wales has been strengthened by the membership of UofG researchers on key national policy committees:

-- membership of the Independent Advisory Group reporting to the Cabinet Secretary (Minister)
+- membership of the Independent Advisory Group reporting to the Minister for Education

 - membership of the WG Curriculum and Assessment Group advising on the design and development process and reviewing outcomes

-- membership of the WG Coherence Group managing this process
+- membership of the WG Coherence Group managing the curriculum development and engagement process

-- joint leadership with WG of the six teacher working groups developing curriculum and progression models for each of the six curricular areas (AoLEs)
+- joint leadership with WG of the six teacher working groups which developed curriculum and progression models for each of the six curricular areas (AoLEs)